Daniyel33/Daniyel33/README.md

 - 👋 Hi, I’m Danielle
 - 👀 I’m interested in Flutter, Python and C++
-- 🌱 I’m currently learning how to make games with Unity and C#
+- 🌱 I’m currently learning how to use linux :p
 - 💞️ I’m looking to collaborate on ... idk
 - 📫 How to reach me: send dm to instagram @chon.33